ohler55/oflow-ruby/README.md

 ## Future Features

- - Balancer Actor that distributes to a set of others Tasks based on how busy each is.

- - Merger Actor that waits for a criteria to be met before continuing.

  - HTTP Server Actor

- - Persister Actor that writes to disk and reads on start)
+ - OmniGraffle file input for configuration.

+ - .svg file input for configuration.

+ - Visio file input for configuration.

  - CallOut Actor that uses pipes and fork to use a non-Ruby actor.

  - Cross linking Tasks and Flows.

  - Dynamic links to Tasks and Flows.

- - OmniGraffle file input for configuration.

- - .svg file input for configuration.

- - Visio file input for configuration.

  - High performance C version.
 Proof of concept puts the performance range at around 10M operations per second where an operation is one task execution per